Gopichand Hinduja: Personal life

 Gopichand Hinduja was married to Sunita, and they had two sons and one daughter, Sanjay Hinduja, Dheeraj Hinduja and Rita Hinduja.
 The Hinduja family is of Hindu Sindhi heritage.
 Gopichand and his three brothers are teetotal and vegetarian.

 In 2015, their son Sanjay Hinduja married his long-time girlfriend, the designer Anu Mahtani, in Udaipur, India.
 The wedding cost £15 million and entertainment included the pop singers Jennifer Lopez, Nicole Scherzinger and actor Arjun Kapoor.

 Citizenship

 Gopichand obtained British citizenship in 1997.
 In 2001, Hinduja was involved in the UK's cash-for-passports scandal, where he donated money for the Millennium Dome while applying for British citizenship, leading to the resignation of Peter Mandelson.

 Later life and death

 The Hinduja family made headlines in 2021 for a feud that reached a London courtroom.
 Srichand Hinduja's daughters Vinoo and Shanu accused their three uncles of cutting them out of funding and decision-making.
 At the time, Srichand (Gopichand's elder brother) was suffering from dementia, and soon died in 2023.

-Gopi Hinduja died at a hospital in London, on 4 November 2025, at the age of 85.
+Hinduja died at a hospital in London, on 4 November 2025, at the age of 85.